-An Engine Fire Loop Alert CAS message means one loop says fire the other doesn't, one of the loops is broken and you need to test it to find out which.
+An Engine Fire Loop Alert CAS message means one loop says there is a fire while the other doesn't; one of the loops is broken and you need to test to find out which.
 An Engine Fire Detection Loop Fault means the system thinks there is a problem and you need to investigate.

-If you get a Engine Fire Loop Alert CAS message, or after successfully putting out an engine fire, you must test the fire loops:
+If you get an Engine Fire Loop Alert CAS message, or after successfully putting out an engine fire, you must test the fire loops.